KanoComputing/kano-init/README.md

 $ systemctl start lightdm
 ```

+## New Onboarding commands

+The following new commands are available.
+They are ready to be invoked from the Overture app
+in order to follow through the steps.

+ * `kano-init finalise -f` : mark the onboarding as complete, so the next reboot will take user to desktop

 ## Automation

 Kano Init is capable of going through the initial setup process unattended, create the user account